This is the User Guide for the TellyMate. It covers all variants of the TellyMate.

 There have been four main variants of the TellyMate:

-The TellyMate Shield has been available in two main versions; Original and version 1.1.
+The TellyMate Shield has been available in three main versions; Original, board 1.1 and board 1.2.
 The original TellyMate Shield had a circuit board made by Batsocks and had only 6 jumpers.
-Version 1.1 of the TellyMate has a professionally made green PCB and has 7 jumpers.
+Version 1.1 of the TellyMate had a professionally made green PCB and has 7 jumpers.
 It is capable of transmiting data back to the Arduino.
+Version 1.2 of the TellyMate Shield has DIL switches instead of jumpers, has a surface-mount Mega328 running things and includes the 4 Aux pins originally introduced on the TellyMate Tiny.

 TellyMate Tiny TTL This is the smallest variant of the TellyMate circuit with a footprint of just 19mm x 21mm (without headers).
 It uses a very small 3.5mm jack socket to output the TV signal.
 Inputs are via the header pins.
 It was designed for direct connection to 5v microcontrollers.
 It introduces 4 Aux pins which can be controlled as input or output via control sequences.
 It is capable of returning data back to the user.